-Graduate studies at the Odum School of Ecology provide students with an interdisciplinary program that allow them to develop a broad background in ecology and related disciplines.
-Students work with faculty to become independent thinkers, researchers and decision-markers in ecology.
+Graduate studies at the Odum School of Ecology provide students with an interdisciplinary program that allows them to develop a broad background in ecology and related disciplines while providing rigorous theoretical and methodological training in ecology.
+Students work with faculty to become independent thinkers, researchers and decision-makers.

-This degree program was organized through Odum School activities in 1972.
-The Ph.D. program is an interdisciplinary program that allow students to develop a broad background in ecology and related disciplines.
-The purpose of the program provides a scholarly setting within which a course of study can be designed to fit the individual goals of students.
+The Ph.D. program provides a scholarly setting within which a course of study can be designed to fit the individual goals of students.

 Three core courses are required for the Ph.D. program: ECOL 8000 (Topics in Modern Ecology), ECOL 8310 (Population Ecology), and ECOL 8322 (Ecosystem Concepts).
 Students may also take additional course work in organismal and community ecology.

 The program is deliberately designed to be flexible to complement the student's background and emphasize their career objectives in ecology.
 Major emphasis is on course work related to dissertation research, but students are expected to develop a broad background in environmental science.
 A wide array of relevant courses is offered by the Odum School and other departments (especially botany, entomology, forest resources, genetics, geology, microbiology, and statistics).

 Facilities of the Odum School of Ecology in Athens and off-campus provide opportunities for training in a wide variety of environments.
 Off-campus research facilities include the Savannah River Ecology Laboratory, the Coweeta Hydrologic Laboratory, the UGA Marine Institute, the Joseph W. Jones Ecological Research Center, the UGA Center for Research and Education at Wormsloe, and the San Luis Research Station in Costa Rica.